 by Ellen Ringlein

 The National Federation of the Blind Independence Market is the conduit through which our organization distributes our empowering literature to our members, friends, and the general public.
-As a service we also operate a blindness products store, which sells mostly low-tech items, designed to enhance the everyday independence of blind people.
+As a service we also operate a blindness products store, which sells mostly low-tech items, designed to enhance the every-day independence of blind individuals.